Quanterness chambered cairn: Location

 Quanterness chambered cairn is located on Mainland, Orkney in Scotland.

 It sits at the base of the north side of Wideford Hill and is situated north-east of the Wideford Hill chambered cairn.
 The site overlooks the North Isles.
 It is one of three chambered cairns found between the towns of Kirkwall and Finstown.
 The tomb is on private property and is not accessible to the public.

 Description

 The cairn is now a large grass-covered mound, 30 m in diameter and 3.2 m in height.
 The mound covers a Neolithic burial monument and the remains of an Iron Age roundhouse.

 A long entrance passage led from the east end of the cairn into a long chamber, 6.5m by 1.9 m and 3.5 m high.
 The primary chamber, rectangular in shape, opened into two cells on each side of the chamber and one on each end.

 The cairn is a Maeshowe type of chambered cairn.
-Radiocarbon dating has placed its construction at 3400 BC.
+Radiocarbon dating has placed its construction to around 3400 BC.
 An interesting feature of this tomb is a small window-sized opening into one of the cells from the main chamber.
 The opening may have been important part of ceremonial functions conducted in the tomb.